andrew/ultimate-awesome/README.md

 - [awesome-privacy](https://github.com/guyanqi/awesome-privacy) - Repository for collection of research papers on privacy. .
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
 - [awesome-llm4graph-papers](https://github.com/hkuds/awesome-llm4graph-papers) - [KDD'2024] "LLM4Graph: A Survey of Large Language Models for Graphs".
+- [awesome-cryptoeconomics](https://github.com/L4ventures/awesome-cryptoeconomics) - 📚 A curated collection of links for cryptoeconomists.
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [a11y-courses](https://github.com/mgifford/a11y-courses) - Courses offered in web accessibility (and other learning opportunities).
 - [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.